 The bulk of small businesses operate in local markets.
 This doesn't mean your name should be geographically based.
 If you are marketing to customers in a local market, they'll know you operate locally.
 Adding your town name to your business name just ensures you will be stuck in a long directory list of other local companies with similar names.
 If you want a local name, add it to your marketing such as "Exclusively Serving the (town) Area."

 It's a common tendency for a business to be named after the original founder.
-If you are planning to one day sell your company, a company owner named business is less attractive to a perspective buyer's than a brand built on a company.
+If you are planning to one day sell your company, a company owner named business is less attractive to a prospective buyer than a brand built on a company.

 Consumers are bombarded with business names and advertising on a daily basis.
 Your job as a successful small business is to make customers remember you.
 Your website web address should be the same as your business name.
 Avoid the hyphenated web address names.
 It's hard enough to remember a web site address without the hyphens.